LovejoyMhishi/E-Moto-Energy-Simulator2024/README.md

 - Converts GPS data into energy consumption estimates for electric motorcycles.
 - Accounts for factors such as vehicle mass, air density, drag coefficients, and efficiency.
 - Generates visualizations of power profiles and energy consumption over time and distance.

+# Installation

+To use this software, you should have Jupyter Notebook and Python installed on your system.
+Follow these steps:

+1. Download the file from the repository.
+2. Open the file in Jupyter Notebook.